 Is resveratrol good for your liver?
 Recent studies demonstrated that resveratrol has many therapeutic effects on liver disorders.
 It provides liver protection against chemical, cholestatic, and alcohol injury.
 Resveratrol can improve glucose metabolism and lipid profile and decrease liver fibrosis and steatosis.

 Does resveratrol raise blood pressure?
 No, in fact, it does the opposite.
 Because of its antioxidant properties, resveratrol could be a promising supplement for lowering blood pressure.

 Can resveratrol cause headaches?
-Resveratrol acts by enhancing endothelial vasodilator function, which has some professionals to suggest that resveratrol in red wine may be a cause of migraine.
+Resveratrol acts by enhancing endothelial vasodilator function, which has some professionals to suggest that resveratrol in red wine may be a cause of migraines.

 Does white wine have resveratrol?
 White wine, made from the pulp of the grape but not the skin, contains no resveratrol.

-In case you’re wondering: even relatively high doses of resveratrol have been safe in clinical trials to date, so in most uses cases you don’t have to worry unduly about overdosing on this micronutrient.
-So far nobody has died from using it, though excessively high doses may cause nausea, vomiting, diarrhea and other side effects.
+Even relatively high doses of resveratrol have been safe in clinical trials to date, so in most cases, you don’t have to worry unduly about overdosing on this micronutrient.
+Excessively high doses may cause nausea, vomiting, diarrhea and other side effects.